 An update is that Herman Creek (among others) has recently been subjected to a restricted fishery at its mouth to provide a sanctuary area for migrating fish.
 Check regulation updates before fishing.

 On the Washington side, the mouths of steelhead rivers like the Wind and Little White Salmon (Drano Lake) rivers are choices.

 The Dalles Pool (also known as Lake Celilo, between The Dalles and John Day dams)

 Anglers in this pool have tagged very few fsummer steelhead a year in recent seasons, with catches usually starting in July, peaking in August, and sometimes continuing fair to good into October.

 The major tributary in this section is the Deschutes River, an easy drive east of The Dalles.

 The Deschutes not only hosts this area’s premier summer steelhead run but draws in steelhead from other rivers into its cold lower reaches to wait out warm summer conditions on the Columbia.

 While more fish are caught on the Deschutes itself, they also have historically been caught in the Columbia off the mouth.

-However, both the Columbia River near the Deschutes mouth and the lowest section of the Deschutes itself can be protected by a seasonal closure to provide a protected refuge for fish riding out the intolerably hot water temperatures in most of the Columbia during late summer and early fall.
+However, both the Columbia River near the Deschutes mouth and the lowest section of the Deschutes itself are protected by a seasonal closure to provide a protected refuge for fish riding out the intolerably hot water temperatures in most of the Columbia during late summer and early fall.